zendevMehdi/ZFile/README.md

 ## Usage/Examples

-Here we access all the partitions mounted on the system and fetch information from them.
+I created a simple text file and fetch these information from it.

 ```java
 package org.zendev.lib.file;